openbermuda/karmapi/docs/nodice/six.rst

 1 + 1 + 1 + 1 + 1 + 1 = 1 + 2 + 3 = 1 * 2 * 3

+A cricket match at aber ga glenny.

+Sobers and Nash, six sixes each.

 I heard a talk, maybe lightning in the sea.

 About taking a text and boiling it down to the essence.